praxiomlabs/mcpkit/docs/runtimes.md

 tokio = { version = "1", features = ["full"] }
 ```

-### async-std
+### async-std (Deprecated)

+> **⚠️ Deprecated:** async-std is discontinued.
+Consider migrating to Tokio or smol for new projects.

-To use async-std, disable default features and enable `async-std-runtime`:
+For existing async-std codebases, disable default features and enable `async-std-runtime`:

 ```toml
 [dependencies]